TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 49/Genesis 49.10.md

 ---

-The sceptre shall not depart from Judah, Nor the ruler's staff from between his feet, Until Shiloh come; And unto him shall the obedience of the peoples be.
+The scepter will not depart from Judah, nor the ruler's staff from between his feet, until he comes to whom it belongs.
+To him will the obedience of the peoples be.